leonardo-toffalini/viscous/report/moving_densities.typ

 provides visual understanding for the backwards path tracing.

-After tracing back the possible locations where fluid particles could have come from we might get a particle that came from not the exact center of a grid.
+After tracing back the possible locations where fluid particles could have come from we might get a particle that came from not the exact center of a cell.
 Remember, that we established that we shall think of the fluid as point masses centered at the middle of the grid cells.
 If a particle came from not the exact center then we must somehow give meaning to it too.
 In this case we will take